uq-eresearch/miletus-partyTester/README.md

 Installation
 ------------

-0. If using RVM, create a project .rvmrc file:
+1. (Optional) If using RVM, create a project .rvmrc file:

         rvm --rvmrc --create ruby-1.9.3@partyTester

-1. Edit the `lib/partyTester/config.rb` file to set a unique prefix base string and identifier type for the deployment.
+2. Edit the `lib/partyTester/config.rb` file to set a unique prefix base string and identifier type for the deployment.

    Note: this is very important to ensure that the test records do not clash with test records created by other deployments or contributors.

-2. Install gems:
+3. Install gems:

         bundle install

-3. Create database:
+4. Create database:

         rake db:migrate